International Payroll Issues: Federal

 - To qualify for the foreign earned income and/or housing cost exclusions, employees must have foreign earned income, their tax home must be in a foreign country, and they must satisfy either the bona fide residence test or the physical presence test.
 See Foreign Earned Income and Housing Cost Exclusions.

 - To prevent expatriates from being taxed both in the US and the foreign country to which they are assigned, they may be entitled to a credit against US tax for qualifying foreign income taxes.
-In addition, if the US has an income tax treaty or totalization agreement in effect with the country of assignment, they will typically allow for various tax credits, deductions and exclusions to limit foreign taxes.
+In addition, if the US has an income tax treaty or totalization agreement in effect with the country of assignment, it usually allows various tax credits, deductions and exclusions to limit foreign taxes.
 See Social Security and Medicare Tax Withholding; Credit or Deduction for Foreign Taxes Paid; Effect of US Income Tax Treaties.

-- In addition to being subject to federal income and employment taxes, expatriates must also pay state taxes if they are a resident of a state while on assignment abroad.
+- In addition to being subject to federal income and employment taxes, expatriates must also pay state taxes if they are residents of a state while on assignment abroad.
 In most states, part of the determination of residency is based on an individual's domicile.
 See State Taxes.

 - The taxation of aliens working for a US employer in the US depends on whether they are resident aliens or nonresident aliens.
 See Taxing Aliens Who Work in the US.